PandABlocks/PandABlocks-rootfs/docs/index.rst

 ------------------------------------

-The documentation is structured into a `quickstart_doc` guide that will get the PandA on the network, and a `building_doc` guide that will allow the rootfs to be rebuilt.
+The documentation is structured into a `quickstart_doc` guide that will get the PandA on the network, a `ssh_doc` guide, and a `building_doc` guide that will allow the rootfs to be rebuilt from source.